Fremantle Stuff > hotels >

-There is a 2010 NDU Education building, ND4, Tannock Hall of Education, on the site now.
-The spire in the distance is that of the Hotel Fremantle, on the corner of High St.
+There is a 2010 NDU Education building, ND4, Tannock Hall of Education, designed by Marcus Collins, on the site now.
+The spire in the distance is that of the Hotel Fremantle, on the corner of High Street.

-The fine building on the south side of the corner of Croke St was the Post Office until 1907 when the current building in Market St took over.
-It was demolished in 1967, and has been ever since (disgracefully) yet another car park.
+The fine building on the south side of the corner of Croke Street was the Post Office until 1907 when the current building in Market Street took over.
+It was demolished in 1967, and has been ever since yet another car park.